RuCo's Empire: Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'C+'.
+In 2016, Michael Shirey of Gay City News said Bob the Drag Queen's performance was among her highlights of the season.
 The sketch was included in Screen Rants 2022 list of the show's ten best acting challenges.
+Sam Damshenas selected "RuCo's Empire" for the eighth season in Gay Timess 2023 list of the best episodes from each season, writing: